Lumbar Disc Disease

 Surgery should be reserved for patients who have failed non-operative therapy or patients with significant or progressive neurologic deficits, such as those with cauda equina syndrome.

-Operative treatment includes hemilaminotomy and discectomy which can be done in a traditional open manner or microsurgically.
-In traditional discectomy, a surgical incision is made that allows for removal of the lamina superficial to the herniated disc and subsequent removal of a part of (or the entire) affected disc.
-A microdiscectomy is similar but involves use of an operative microscope and special retractors for a smaller incision and hemilaminectomy (removal of part of the lamina as opposed to the entire lamina).
+Operative treatment includes hemilaminotomy and discectomy of which can be done in a traditional open manner or microsurgically.
+In traditional discectomy, a surgical incision is made that allows for removal of a portion of the lamina superficial to the herniated disc.
 The herniated material is then removed.
+A microdiscectomy is a similar procedure, but involves use of an operative microscope and special retractors for a smaller incision.

 Post-operative rehabilitation is relatively simple, with the majority of patients returning to medium or high-intensity activity after 4 to 6 weeks.
-Complications of surgery include recurrent herniation of the disc (in approximately 5% of patients within one year after surgery) and dural tears (which occur in ~1% of patients).
-Other, far less frequent, complications include vascular injuries and infection/discitis.
+Complications of surgery include recurrent herniated disc (most common approximately 4% during the first year after surgery), dural tear (in 1-2% of patients), and discitis (less than 0.5% of patients).

 The natural progression of a herniation is to decrease in size over time via reabsorption, which is mediated by macrophage phagocytosis.
-Within 3 months, over 90% of patients will see an improvement in their symptoms through conservative therapy alone.
+Within 3 months, over 90% of patients will see an improvement in their symptoms through non-operative treatment alone.

-Laminotomy and discectomy have been shown to be significantly faster in improving pain over non-operative treatment, though this has not been shown in any sham trial, and thus a plecebo effect might confound the result.
-Factors associated with positive surgical outcomes include a positive straight leg raise, an MRI that is consistent with the patient’s complaint of weakness, leg pain as the primary symptom, and being married.
+Laminotomy and discectomy have been shown to produce a significantly faster reduction in pain compared with non-operative treatment in observational studies.
+(Note that this result has not been shown in any sham trial, and thus a placebo effect might confound the result.)
+Factors associated with better surgical outcomes include a positive straight leg raise test pre-operatively, an MRI that is consistent with the patient’s complaint of weakness, and leg pain as the primary symptom.
+Social factors may play a role too, as being married is also associated with better outcomes.
 When worker’s compensation is involved in the case, surgical patients are less likely to see improvement in their symptoms and quality of life.
 Revision surgery outcomes for herniation recurrence are not significantly worse than primary surgery outcomes.

 Risk Factors and Prevention